meolar/supertux-wiki/Ideas.md

 > "No, but maybe get coins for killing badguys?"

-> "Why we turn that not arround and Tux have to pay coins for ever fireboll?"
+> "Why not turn that around and have Tux pay coins for every fireball?"

 > "I think both are bad ideas.
 Free fireballs is better, and coins should only be earned by collecting.
 (EXCEPTION: Tux can get a 100+ coin bonus like in certain blocks for each boss he defeats?)" - Julius\_Freezer 23:58, 2 July 2009 (UTC)

 > "I like the idea of being able to use fireballs to collect coins.
 Actually, it seems obvious to me."

+> "I think that there could be some limited time powerup, which when collected, will allow you to shoot some sort of thing
+> (like a piece of silver) that would collect any coins it touches.
+It could also activate bonus blocks and destroy wooden
+> crates (It would be very strong silver!)"

 ### Stylus Control